xanasoft/MajorPrivacy/README.md

 * Proxy Injection - Force arbitrary processes to use pre-defined network proxies.
 (Progress: 0%)
 * Secure Drives - Create encrypted volumes stored in disk images fully guarded by File/Folder protection to prevent unauthorized access to confidential data.
 (Progress: 40%)
 * Tweak Engine - Hardens windows configuration by disabling undesired telemetry and cloud features.
 (Progress: 90%)
+* Integrity level control - set the integrity level of processes in a secure enclave to "Protected" to isolate user objects, including their windows, from other processes（Progress: 0%)

 ## 📌 Project support / sponsorship